ME WITHOUT ME

 KPM: Mr. Wurm, are you a flower person?

 Erwin Wurm: Yes, who isn't?
-I like flowers, we have a large flower meadow here in front of the door.
-We leave most of it standing, but every now and then we cut something and then put it in the vase.
+I like flowers, we have a large flower meadow here on our doorstep.
+We leave most of them standing, but every now and then we cut some and put them in a vase.

-Should it therefore be a vase for the KPM?
-What is behind the idea for the object?
+Should it therefore be a vase for KPM?
+What is the idea behind the object?

-The object shows a piece of clothing that works without people.
-Although it looks as if it was being worn by a person, as if there was a body inside.
+The object shows an item of clothing that does without people.
+Although it looks as if it is being worn by a person, as if there is a body inside.
 So it's about this game that I've been playing for a long time: the double skin that represents volume, mass, content, weight.
 All of this always plays a role in my work.
-If you look at classic antique sculptures, the beautiful young men and women, you see very massive aesthetic bodies, whether human or horse.
-But they are formed from a very thin bronze skin.
+If you look at classical antique sculptures, the beautiful young men and women, you see very massive aesthetic bodies, whether human or horse.
+But they are formed by a very thin bronze skin.
 The skin evokes mass and volume, but the truth is that there is only a thin layer of material.

 The artist Erwin Wurm (Photo: Michael Wurm)